Munera: A Blockchain-Native Donation Infrastructure

 • Cliff Duration: 6 months

-• Vesting Period: 36 months (post-cliff)
+• Vesting Period: 36 months after the cliff

 • Unlock Pattern: Linear monthly release